• Pelc, Krzysztof. "What Explains the Low Success Rate of Investor-State Disputes?" International Organization. Forthcoming.

 • Pelc, Krzysztof.
 2009.
 “Seeking Escape: Escape Clauses in International Trade Agreements”.
 International Studies Quarterly 53 (2): 349-368.

 • Pelc, Krzysztof.
-Forthcoming.
+2016.
 “The Welfare Implications of Precedent in International Law", in Establishing International Authority in International Law, edited by Joanna Jemielniak, Laura Nielsen and Henrik Palmer Olsen.
 Cambridge University Press.

 • Pelc, Krzysztof.
 Forthcoming.
 “What Would EH Carr Say?
 How International Institutions Address Political Change", in Accommodating Rising Powers, edited by T.V.
 Paul.
 Cambridge University Press.